 Freedom

-Live-in care is the most flexible and opportunistic care option as with the help of their carers, people can leave the house whenever they wish.
-Live-in carers can also help people engage with activities outside of their homes if and when they want to.
+Live-in care is the most flexible care option as, with the help of a carer, people can leave the house whenever they wish.
+Live-in carers can help people engage with activities outside of their homes if and when they want to.
 For example, going shopping, attending community and family events, taking up hobbies, making social connections, or visiting nearby attractions.

 There’s a level of flexibility around hourly care too, though this is dependent on when carers are available.